2025-26 STAFF ANNOUNCEMENT

 A native of Buffalo Grove, IL, Scott captained both the USHL's Chicago Steel and Cornell University.
 After tallying 107 career points in college, Scott spent 2 seasons playing professionally.
 Following his playing career, Topher spent 7 seasons as a Division I coach at Miami, Cornell and Michigan and also served as a youth hockey director and coach.

-Chuck Thurss
+Chuck Thuss

 Compassionate Connection